-&lt;sup>31 For more information, please see Civic Federation report, The Impact of Cook County with information about the types of bond orders, rates of pretrial release and the Cook County jail population.
+Following publication of a Civic Federation report in November 2017 regarding the difficulty obtaining data about the makeup of the Cook County bond court and jail populations, 33 the Cook County Office of the Chief Judge began reporting public data in quarterly bond court reports with information about the types of bond orders, rates of pretrial release and the Cook County jail population.
 While these reports are limited-for example, they do not provide enough historical information to make comparisons over time and they do not include data that would allow evaluation of the fairness of individual judges' decisions-they are a significant improvement over the lack of publicly available information in past practice.
 Additionally, the Office of the Chief Judge released a report in May 2019 with data examining changes before and after the implementation of a September 2017 policy directing bond court judges to set affordable bail amounts.
-The Civic Federation will continue to recommend improvements to the Chief Judge's data and reports.
+34 The Civic Federation will continue to recommend improvements to the Chief Judge's data and reports.